brandon-preston/notes-app/README.md

 # notes-app
-Simple React app for creating notes.
+Simple React app for creating notes. (to be built)